 Advisor: Jose Ramirez-Marquez

 Committee: Jose Ramirez-Marquez; Steve Hoffensen; Carlo Lipizzi; Donald Carlucci

 Dissertation: Analytics for Model-Based Engineering Trade Studies in the Development of DOD Systems

-Bio: Douglas Ray, PStat, is the Senior Statistician of the Statistical Sciences Group at the US Army CCDC Armaments Center at Picatinny Arsenal, NJ.
+Biography: Dr. Douglas Ray, PStat, is the Principal Data Scientist in the Systems Analysis Division (SAD) at the US Army CCDC Armaments Center at Picatinny Arsenal, NJ.
 Prior to working in the Systems Engineering Directorate’s SAD he had established the Armament Center’s core Statistical Sciences consulting group in the Quality Engineering Directorate, where he worked as the organization’s senior Mathematical Statistician for 13 years.
-His work focuses on applying analytics to DoD armament systems across the acquisition life cycle for the Warfighter.
-This work includes Design of Experiments (DOE), reliability data analysis, machine learning, and uncertainty quantification / probabilistic optimization of computational models and simulations.
-Mr Ray leads a group of over a dozen statisticians and data scientists who collaborate with engineering and business teams on a spectrum of armament projects and systems.
-Mr. Ray is the current Chair of the ASA’s Section on Statistics in Defense and National Security (SDNS), an ASA Accredited Professional Statistician, a Lean Six Sigma Black Belt, and an ASQ Certified Reliability Engineer.
+His work focuses on applying analytics to DoD armament systems across the acquisition lifecycle for the Warfighter.
+This work includes Design of Experiments (DOE), reliability data analysis, machine learning, uncertainty quantification, and probabilistic optimization of computational models and simulations.
+Dr. Ray provides technical leadership to dozens of statisticians, operations research analysts, systems engineers, and data scientists who collaborate with engineering and business teams on a spectrum of armament projects and systems.
+Dr. Ray is a past Chair of the ASA’s Section on Statistics in Defense and National Security (SDNS), an ASA Accredited Professional Statistician, a Lean Six Sigma Black Belt, and an ASQ Certified Reliability Engineer.

-Mr. Ray holds a B.S. in applied mathematics from the University of Rhode Island and an M.S. in statistical engineering from New Jersey Institute of Technology.
-He is currently a Ph.D. candidate in Systems Engineering at Stevens Institute of Technology, and a SERC Doctoral Fellow.
+Dr. Ray holds a B.S. in applied mathematics from the University of Rhode Island and an M.S. in statistical engineering from New Jersey Institute of Technology, and a Ph.D.
+Systems Engineering with an emphasis on Data Analytics from Stevens Institute of Technology.